jor-col/svelte-custom-roulette/README.md

 <br />
 <div align="center">
   <h2><b><a href="#experimental" aria-hidden="true" color="white">W.I.P</a></b></h2>
-  <i>As of 6/05/23 this Library is pre-release (v0.1.1).
+  <i>As of 6/16/23 this Library is release (v0.1.1).
 It is stable and can accept props, however, custom labels need to be rotated.</i> <a href="https://www.npmjs.com/package/svelte-custom-roulette" target="blank">published npm package</a>
 </div>

 <hr />